Millendo Therapeutics Inc. (MLND): Skating on Thin Ice? We Know the Answer

 Citigroup, on the other hand, stated in their research note that they expect to see MLND reach a price target of $6.
 The rating they have provided for MLND stocks is “Buy” according to the report published on May 29th, 2020.

-During the last 5 trading sessions, MLND fell by -8.60%, which changed the moving average for the period of 200-days by -41.24% in comparison to the 20-day moving average, which settled at $1.2321.
-In addition, Millendo Therapeutics Inc. saw -55.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MLND rose by +7.18%, which changed the moving average for the period of 200-days by -37.35% in comparison to the 20-day moving average, which settled at $1.1106.
+In addition, Millendo Therapeutics Inc. saw -51.40% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MLND